pwoloszyn/MinLang/README.md

-The "cmp" command compares two variables to each other, if they are equal the next line executes, other wise the next line is skipped, so:
+The "cmp" command compares two variables to each other, if they are equal the next line executes, otherwise the next line is skipped, so:
 cmp 3 : x
 def y : 2
 def z : 1